alphagov/govuk-rfcs/rfc-081-approach-for-next-iteration-of-content-api.md

 Please tell us so we can consider it and any naming suggestions are definitely welcome, but we'll probably not want to get to involved in a naming debate at this stage to avoid bikeshedding.

+#### Is it preferred to lookup content via content_id than to use a path?

+In a nut shell the answer is no.

+In longer form though, content_ids and paths serve different purposes which due to the relations of data can eventually lead to the same result. eg a Location (path) is associated with an Edition, which is associated with a Document (content_id).
+A user can use a content_id to get a historic overview of every edition of a piece of content, whereas path is used to get a single edition of a piece of content.
+If you aren't concerned with past editions you need only consider path.

+The number of endpoints involving a content_id compared to path seems to have created an impression of content_id being the preferred method.
+This isn't intended to be so however it is a natural side effect of content_id being part of a solid data model.
+Whereas path and it's associated Location model is used to link to a number of different data models, so navigating through this is impractical due to their generic representation.

 [ogp-commitment]: https://www.gov.uk/government/publications/uk-open-government-national-action-plan-2016-18/uk-open-government-national-action-plan-2016-18#commitment-12-govuk
 [content-history-content-store]: https://docs.google.com/document/d/1yyRRlkwKrjC2_OZ0dlLP8wdzkORBhG3-T4qVoROk1u0